What You Need To Know

 St Maarten joins the international community in trying to navigate through the ongoing COVID-19 pandemic.
 Our team at SintMaartenVacation.com has put together this page to position ourselves to better inform persons wishing to travel to St Maarten.

-We will keep you up to date here, on the latest on how the virus is affecting travel to the island, suggest ways through which you can help stop the spread of the novel COVID-19 corona virus, and provide some resources for staying up to date with this ongoing situation.
+We will keep you up to date here, with the latest on how the virus is affecting travel to the island, suggest ways through which you can help stop the spread of the novel COVID-19 corona virus, and provide some resources for staying up to date with this ongoing situation.

 Join our Facebook group for Travelers Who Love St Maarten for insider insights on St Maarten.